UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/08/index.md

 3. Start a server on the pico that sends a message through Wi-Fi to your computer whenever a button is pressed.
 Use an UDP socket instead of TCP. (**2p**)

-You can use the provided `server` code to open an UDP client socket on your PC that receives the messages from the Pico.
+Use both `netcat` and the provided `server` code to open an UDP client socket on your PC that receives the messages from the Pico.
 Just create a new crate in a different folder with `cargo init`, then use the following code snippet:
 ```rust
 use tokio::net::UdpSocket;
 use std::{io, str::from_utf8};